Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 The best time to put up a new birdhouse is in the fall or winter so that birds will have plenty of time to locate them before the breeding season.

-What type of bird you want to attract will determine where you place a birdhouse.
-For example, bluebirds will use houses in open fields; chickadees, titmice, and nuthatches all like the open woods and edges; woodpeckers like forest openings and edges; and so on.
+What type of bird you want to attract will also determine where you should place a birdhouse.
+For example, bluebirds will use houses in open fields; chickadees, titmice, and nuthatches all like open woods and edges; and woodpeckers like forest openings caused by dead trees and edges.

-The type of bird may also determine whether you place your birdhouse on a pole or up in a tree.
+The type of bird you’re looking to attract will also determine whether you place your birdhouse on a pole or up in a tree.
 Nuthatches and woodpeckers prefer the latter.
 Regardless, always mount the house with the entrance hole facing slightly downward to keep wind and rain from entering.
 And make sure it's secured so that it does not swing or move.

 Before you put up birdhouses all over your backyard, keep in mind that a general rule is to place no more than two houses per species per acre of property.